Trends and Analysis of Gross Enrolment Ratio 2021-22 by arunCMehta

 FAQs

 1. What is the Gross Enrolment Ratio (GER)?
-Answer: The gross enrollment ratio (GER) is an essential indicator that measures the level of participation in higher education within a given population.
+Answer: The gross enrolment ratio (GER) is an essential indicator that measures the level of participation in higher education within a given population.
 It is calculated as the total enrollment in higher education, regardless of age, expressed as a percentage of the eligible official population in the appropriate age group.

 2. What is the significance of monitoring GER in higher education?
 Answer: Monitoring GER in higher education is crucial as it helps policymakers gauge the effectiveness of policies and initiatives aimed at promoting inclusive and equitable access to higher education.
 It identifies regions or demographic groups that may be underrepresented, enabling targeted interventions to bridge the gap and ensure equal opportunities.